GOAT-AK/Student-Score-Prediction/README.md

 With the growing emphasis on data-driven education, predicting students’ performance can provide valuable insights for teachers, parents, and institutions.
 This project builds a **machine learning model** to predict student exam scores based on academic, personal, and socio-economic factors.

-The goal is to help in:
-- Early identification of students at risk
-- Personalized study recommendations
-- Data-supported educational planning

 # DataSet